 Deloitte Global mining and metals report explores key trends shaping the industry’s future

-NEW YORK, NY, USA, 1 February 2021—Released today, the 13th annual edition of Deloitte Global’s mining and metals report, Tracking the Trends 2021, explores key trends facing mining and metals companies as they navigate the impacts of the pandemic and the need to rebuild trust among stakeholders in their pursuit of renewed productivity, financial discipline, operational excellence, and future growth.
-The report takes a look at what the mining sector is doing right and what needs to improve, as well as offering best-practice examples.
+NEW YORK, NY, USA, 1 February 2022—Released today, the 14th annual edition of Deloitte Global’s mining and metals report, Tracking the Trends 2022, explores key trends facing mining and metals companies which could redefine how these companies prepare for the energy transition and meet decarbonization and environmental, societal, and governance (ESG) goals.
+The report takes a look at what the mining sector is doing right and what needs to improve in addition to offering best-practice examples.

 Top industry trends

-Deloitte Global has identified ten trends as defining the present and near future of the mining industry.
-Each of these trends has a role to play in guiding companies to success beyond the pandemic, and in re-establishing trust with stakeholders.
+Deloitte Global has identified ten trends that could impact the industry over the next 12 to 18 months.
+Each of these trends has a role to play in guiding companies to success beyond the pandemic and towards a more sustainable future.

 - Aligning capital allocation to ESG: While much of the focus today is on climate change and decarbonization, companies should think holistically and ensure their capital-allocation decisions reflect their ESG commitments.
 Building a portfolio of businesses, initiatives, and projects that are collectively strategically sound, value-creating, resilient, and sustainable will minimize risk in the face of future uncertainty and boost the aggregate value of a company’s holdings over time.